RobinHerbots/Inputmask/README_numeric.md

 Default: "*"

 ### digitsOptional
+Specify wheter the digits are optional.
 Default: true

 ### groupSize
+Define the grouping of the integer part.
 Default: 3

 ### autoGroup
+Enable grouping of the integer part.
 Default: false

 ### allowPlus
+Allow to enter +.
 Default: true

 ### allowMinus
+Allow to enter -.
 Default: true

 ### negationSymbol
+Define your negationSymbol.
 Default: {
   front: "-", //"("
   back: "" //")"